-Department's determination, the bidder must submit a written Formal_Protest, bidder shall also include a bid protest bond in any of the following forms: a surety bond from a California licensed surety, an irrevocable standby letter of credit, certified check, cashier's check or money order, made payable to the City of San Diego.
-The bid protest bond shall be in the following amounts:
+(g) The written Formal Protest shall include a detailed factual response to the City Department's determination, including all supporting documentation.
+The bidder shall also include a bid protest bond in any of the following forms: a surety bond from a California licensed surety, an irrevocable standby letter of eredit, certified check, cashier's check or money order, made payable to the City of San Diego.
+The bid protest bond shall be in the following amounts: Contract Value (\$) Bond Amount Less than 250,000 \$5,000 250,000 1,000,000 \$10,000 Greater than 1,000,000 \$25,000